supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. When the workspace deployment completes, select **Refresh** to display the new workspace.

-1. Choose the workspace where you want to enable Microsoft Sentinel.
+1. Navigate to Sentinel from portal and choose the workspace where you want to enable Microsoft Sentinel.

 1. Select **Add**.